Cayenne Pepper

 • Will I cough a lot??

-• Won't drink a glass of cayenne pepper water cause me to immediately vomit?
+• Won't drinking a glass of cayenne pepper water cause me to immediately vomit?

 Bonus: